divya9125/Capstone_submission/pipeline_read_me_file.txt

 10) Run the following command to run the analysis on the tables we have created in hive and the save the query in output_hive_tables.txt

-hive -f output_impala.sql > output_hive_tables.txt
+hive -f output_impala.sql > output2_impala.txt

-11) Run the following command to execute sparksql queries spark-submit sparksql.py
+11) Run the following command to execute sparksql queries spark-submit sparksql.py                          [To generate a output file in text format ]

-12) Run the following command to execute sparkml models spark-submit sparkml.py
+12) Run the following command to execute sparkml models spark-submit sparkml1.py > output3_sparkml1.txt     [To generate a output file in text format ]